ppv1979/moodle-theme_essential/README.txt

 If you reuse any of the code then I kindly ask that you make reference to the theme.

 If you make improvements or bug fixes then I would appreciate if you would send them back to me by forking from https://github.com/gjb2048/moodle-theme_essential and doing a 'Pull Request' so that the rest of the Moodle community benefits.

 Support
 =======
 As Essential is licensed under the GNU GPLv3 License it comes with NO support.
-If you would like support from me (Gareth) then I'm happy to provide it for a fee (please see my contact details above).
-Otherwise, the 'Themes' forum: moodle.org/mod/forum/view.php?id=46 is an excellent place to ask questions.
+If you would like support from me (Gareth) then I'm happy to provide it for a fee.
+Please contact me via my 'Moodle profile' in 'Developed and maintained by' above.
+Otherwise, the 'Themes' forum: moodle.org/mod/forum/view.php?id=46 is an alternative.

 Sponsorships
 ============
 This theme is provided to you for free, and if you want to express your gratitude for using this theme, please consider sponsoring
 by:

-PayPal - Please contact me (Gareth) via my 'Moodle profile' (above) for details as I am an individual and therefore am unable to have
-'buy me now' buttons under their terms.
+PayPal - Please contact me (Gareth) via my 'Moodle profile' in 'Developed and maintained by' above for details as I am an individual and therefore am unable to have 'buy me now' buttons under their terms.

 Flattr - https://flattr.com/profile/gjb2048